Test coverage is easy to measure, which makes it tempting to over-trust.

 Coverage should influence the ship/no-ship threshold.
 Missing coverage around sensitive changed code should increase caution.
 Strong targeted coverage should improve confidence.

-Qualyn uses coverage as one part of release readiness, then explains how it changes the verdict.
+Qualyn uses coverage as one part of release readiness, then explains how it changes the call.

 Key takeaways